nmmmnu/MessageQueue/README.md

 - Easy backup of whole server.
 - When queue is empty, all queue keys are deleted.

-Respectively there are following disadvantages:
+The advantages are "traded" for following disadvantages:

 - There are no way to **delete** a queue.
 - There are no way to backup single queue.
 - There are no easy way to track the queue size.
 System supports this using incr / decr value in Berkeley db.
 Because this is **slow** you need to enable it when you construct new server.
 If disabled and queue exists size = 1 is returned.
 - When Berkeley db file gets big, system probably will slow down.

-## What is **Random Disk Based Queue**, how it store its data and what are compromises there.
+## What is **Random Disk Based Queue**, how it store its data and what are the compromises there?

 The idea for this queue processor is directly "borrowed" from Redis set.
 Queue contains only unique items and get() / spop() operation returns items in "random" order.